AndresMGarciaP/AndresMGarciaP/README.md

 # hola soy andres

 ## About me
 Hello!
 I'm a Colombian Civil Engineer but i'm passionate about the Tech world.
-Right now i'm learning a couple of programming languages and taking a QA atuomation and testing course teached by Globant.
+Right now i'm learning a couple of programming languages and I'm currently taking a QA atuomation and testing course teached by Globant.